yinchanted/analitics/d3.wiki/Gallery.md

 > [analytics.swift.com](Home) ▸ **Gallery**

 Welcome to the **D3 gallery**!
-More examples are available on [bl.ocks.org/mbostock](http://bl.ocks.org/mbostock).
-If you are having problem viewing the examples in IOD, you can also view the exampls below on [d3/wiki/Gallery](https://github.com/mbostock/d3/wiki/Gallery) on your personal computer.
+Do you know we are already using D3 in **SWIFT**?
+Interesting?
+Checkout the **Visual Index** to see more examples.
+And if you are really interested, there are even more examples available on [bl.ocks.org/mbostock](http://bl.ocks.org/mbostock).
+Note: If you are having problem viewing some of the examples in IOD, you can instead visit [d3/wiki/Gallery](https://github.com/mbostock/d3/wiki/Gallery) on your phone (iOS or Andriod) or on a computer that can directly connect to the internet.
+Have fun!

 ## SWIFT D3s